 10 – 8 – 68, and is read as 10 goals, 8 behinds, for 68 total points.

 How do you score?

 A goal, worth 6 points, is scored if the ball is kicked through the opposing team’s centre uprights.
 If the ball goes through the outside posts, is handpassed instead of kicked, is touched before going through the goals, or is played through a team’s own goals, it is a behind and worth one point.

 A player with the ball may be tackled by a member of the opposing team.
 If the player with the ball could have gotten rid of the ball before being tackled, known as prior opportunity, the tackling team is awarded a free kick.
 If, instead, the player is immediately tackled or had no chance to make a play before being tackled, the play is whistled dead and the umpire throws the ball up.

 What is a legal tackle?

 A player can only be tackled while in possession of the ball.
 The tackle must be made between the shoulders and knees and must not be directly from behind.
-Players may bump each other within 5 meters of the ball but must avoid contact with the head and back.
+Players may bump each other, known as shepherding, within 5 meters of the ball but must avoid contact with the head and back.

 What is a mark?